VictoriaLiu188/Liu_Project/README.md

 Hub: Toronto

 Goals of project:
-1. categorize MEG sensor space amplitude signals' learned and un-learned objects by applying neural networks
+1. categorize MEG sensor space amplitude/frequency band power to learned and un-learned objects by applying neural networks

 Data and tools
 1. My own set of MEG dataset from MA